choojun/sas/README.md

 ### Practical 5

-[P5a0.sas](https://github.com/choojun/sas/blob/main/P5a0.sas) How to create a temporary dataset of race car
+[P5a0.sas](https://github.com/choojun/sas/blob/main/P5a0.sas) How to create a temporary dataset

-[P5a1.sas](https://github.com/choojun/sas/blob/main/P5a1.sas) How to create a permanent dataset of race car
+[P5a1.sas](https://github.com/choojun/sas/blob/main/P5a1.sas) How to create a permanent dataset

 [P5a2.sas](https://github.com/choojun/sas/blob/main/P5a2.sas) How to use IF statement for decision making